YuraAAA/android-develop-utils/readme.md

 #### Request config

-You can global configure default params for request at once.
-For this you must create INetworkRequestConfigurable instance:
+You can configure default params for request only once.
+You must create INetworkRequestConfigurable instance to do this:
 ```
 public class RestServerConfiguration implements INetworkRequestConfigurable {
     @Override